Anna-Miron/Anna-Miron/README.md

  ## 🐝🍯🌻 Hi there and welcome to my page!!
-I am an ambitious and results-driven software developer with a strong entrepreneurial background and a passion for building efficient, scalable, and high-performing applications.
-My journey into tech began through a personal need—developing a website for my business—but it quickly evolved into a deep commitment to software development.
+I’m an enthusiastic and motivated learner in software development and data analytics, with a passion for understanding how technology and data can solve real-world problems.
+My interest in tech began from curiosity and a desire to build practical digital solutions, and since then, I’ve been steadily developing my skills and confidence in coding & data.

+I approach every challenge as an opportunity to grow, learn, and improve.
+I’m still early in my journey, but I am excited about where it’s heading and the possibilities ahead!

 With a growth-oriented mindset, I thrive on problem-solving and continuously improving my skills.
 Every day is an opportunity to refine my craft, explore new technologies, and push the boundaries of what I can achieve.

 ## 🖥️ About Me

 🔹 Goal: Write clean, efficient, and bug-free code while continuously improving my craft.
-🔹 Currently Learning: Advanced Ruby programming, Object-Oriented Design, and Google Cybersecurity.
+🔹 Currently Learning: Advanced Ruby programming, Object-Oriented Design, and Google Analytics.
 🔹 Tech Stack:

-  ⚙️ Languages: Java, Ruby, JavaScript, HTML, CSS, Python (actively expanding).
+  ⚙️ Languages: Java, Ruby, JavaScript, HTML, CSS, Python.
-  ⚙️ Frameworks & Tools: Ruby on Rails, Git/GitHub, Postman, Git Bash.
+  ⚙️ Frameworks & Tools: Ruby on Rails, Git/GitHub, Git Bash.
-  ⚙️ Databases: MySQL, MongoDB.
+  ⚙️ Databases: MySQL.
+  ⚙️ Analytics Tools: Power BI, Google Analytics.
   ⚙️ Other Tools: WordPress, Canva, Excel.

 [<img src="https://www.conovercompany.com/wp-content/uploads/2019/06/wr-resumes-logo.png" height="100">](https://www.canva.com/design/DAGZ3pBbhMY/AcjaSvcxiuTce4Rzl5wf3A/view?utm_content=DAGZ3pBbhMY&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=hce70165f12)  [<img src="https://upload.wikimedia.org/wikipedia/commons/8/81/LinkedIn_icon.svg" height="100">](https://www.linkedin.com/in/ana-maria-miron-5b6383330/)